agude/agude.github.io/_drafts/2020-03-01-date_science_money.md

 ## Negotiating

 Once I had decided on an offer, I entered the most stressful part: negotiating.
-Insight had drill into me that regardless of the offer I decided to accept, I had to negotiate it.
+Insight had drilled into me that regardless of the offer I decided to accept, I had to negotiate it.
 I spent a few days talking to my friends and family about the offer trying to work up the courage to call the hiring manager.
 In the end I took a deep breath and wrote a quick email:

 > Hi!
 >